 We've been traveling as a family for years, and I still have to resist the temptation to overpack.
 Every.
 Single.
 Time.

 But… I rarely miss the stuff that I left home.
-An abundance of clothes, shoes and toiletries don't improve the wonderful memories we make when we get there.
+An abundance of clothes, shoes, and toiletries doesn't improve the wonderful memories we make when we get there.
 I am always grateful to have just a few carefully-chosen items.

 I hope that our experience helps your family to pack lighter and enjoy your travels more.